Preetinassa7/Python_Basics/README.md

-# Python_Basics
-Basic statements in Python
+This is a file for Python Basics